tokenring-ai/blog/README.md

 3. **Image Generation**: Use the built-in image generation tool for featured images
 4. **State Management**: Clear current post selection when starting a new post
 5. **Publishing**: Only publish posts with appropriate status updates
+6. **Scripting**: Use the built-in scripting functions for programmatic access
+7. **CDN Integration**: Ensure proper CDN configuration for image uploads

+## Known Issues

+- Requires an active blog provider to be selected before most operations
+- Image generation requires both AI client and CDN services to be available
+- Markdown content is converted to HTML before saving

 This package provides a comprehensive abstraction layer for blog operations that can be extended to support various blogging platforms.